cuddlefish-app/cuddlefish/README.md

   - sending basic email for new thread

-    - create next.js page for the email body for faster development
+    - include code snippet syntax highlighting? (shiki? how is the line highlighting with hover accomplished here: https://fatihkalifa.com/typescript-twoslash)

-    - syntax highlighting? (shiki? how is the line highlighting with hover accomplished here: https://fatihkalifa.com/typescript-twoslash)
+    - markdown syntax highlighting? (see https://github.com/antfu/markdown-it-shiki)

   - sending basic email for new comment